Jerry Lundergan

 Gerald G. Lundergan (born 1946 or 1947) is an American businessman, politician and member of the Democratic Party from the Commonwealth of Kentucky.
 He served in the Kentucky House of Representatives from 1980 to 1985 and 1987 to 1989 and has served as Chairman of the Kentucky Democratic Party on two occasions.
-In September 2019, he was convicted in federal court of providing illegal corporate campaign contributions to his daughter, then Secretary of State of Kentucky Alison Lundergan Grimes’ 2014 failed U.S. Senate campaign.
+In September 2019, he was convicted in federal court of providing illegal corporate campaign contributions to his daughter, then Secretary of State of Kentucky Alison Lundergan Grimes’ unsuccessful 2014 United States Senate campaign.
+Lundergan was pardoned by President Joe Biden in 2025.

 Early life

 Lundergan is from Maysville, Kentucky.
 He is the oldest of five children.
 His father sold chicken and pork chops at state fairs.
 His father died at age 45, when he was 18 years old.
 His mother took a job as a clerk for the sheriff, while Jerry and his siblings continued to sell food.

 Lundergan graduated from the University of Kentucky and then worked as a staffer to U.S. Representative John B. Breckinridge.
 Lundergan and his brother turned their food business into Lundy's, a catering company, in 1977.